Pulimet/ShPref-Library/README.md

 # ShPref-Library

-ShPref is a small library that simplfies the way to get, set and remove shared preferences on Android.
+ShPref is a small library that simplifies the way to get, set and remove shared preferences on Android.

 # Installation